Skip to content

 Exterior of the Bronte Parsonage Museum in Haworth, a large two storey house built from brownish-grey brichs with large rectangular windows and dark grey stone trim around the window frames and edges of the walls.
 There is a green lawn in front of the house and a large tree to the left.

-Visiting the Brontë Parsonage Museum is a must-do for all visitors to Haworth.
+Their former home is now the Brontë Parsonage Museu, a must-do for all visitors to Haworth.
 The house has been beautifully restored to be as close as possible to the way it would have been when the sisters lived there.
+Other things to do in Haworth include taking moorland walks, as the Brontë sisters loved to do, and going for a ride on the Keighley and Worth Valley Railway.

 RECOMMENDED TOUR: The Brontes, Wuthering Heights & Jane Eyre Tour – from £149pp